We all know that bed bugs are extremely annoying. But can these creatures actually be dangerous for our health?

 - Usually, kids are more likely to develop an allergy to bed bug bites.
 However, you would not want the bed bugs to get anywhere near your child, now that you know that these insects can be disease transmitters, right?

-- It is a well-known fact that, in most cases, the senior people have a weaker immune system.
+- It is a well-known fact that, in most cases, senior people have a weaker immune system.
 Bed bugs can certainly cause allergy and itching in this category of people.
 But the elderly are also more likely to suffer from sleep disorders and anxiety, in case there is a bed bug infestation.

 It is incredibly important to treat a bed bug infestation as soon as you figure out that your house has such a problem.
-Of course, it is not pleasant to know that you are treated as a meal and that there might be a colony of bed bugs under your mattress.
+It is not pleasant to know that you are treated as a meal and that there might be a colony of bed bugs under your mattress.
 But the truth is that the situation might be even more dangerous than you could have ever imagined.

 List of Sources